wencharmwang/RSS3-Wiki/src/protocol.md

 The index file is the entry file named after persona's ethereum address that defines:

+- `items`: The activities of a persona which will be constructed into a feed.
+Custom items are the content posted by the persona natively on RSS3, while auto items are activities from different networks (e.g. transferring an NFT)
 - `profile`: The persona's name, avatar, bio and verified accounts
-- `items`: The activities of a persona which will be constructed into a feed.
-Custom items are the content posted by the persona natively on RSS3, while auto items are activities from different networks (e.g. transferring an NFT).
 - `assets`: Assets are the digital assets owned by the persona collected by nodes, such as NFTs.
 Self-declared custom assets are supported.
 - `links`: Links are relationships toward other objects